Moving your profile folder - Thunderbird

-Thunderbird doesn't store your data in the program directory and instead stores it in a "profile" directory in order to make it easier to upgrade or re-install without worrying about losing your data.
-Your profile has all of your mail, address books, settings, saved passwords, add-ons, etc. Help -> Troubleshooting Information -> Show Folder (Open Containing Folder in older versions) opens your profile directory using Windows Explorer (or its equivalent if you are not using Windows).
+Thunderbird doesn't store your data in the program directory.
+It stores it in a "profile" directory in order to make it easier to upgrade or re-install without worrying about losing your data.
+Your profile has all of your mail, address books, settings, saved passwords, add-ons, etc. Help -> Troubleshooting Information -> Show Folder opens your profile directory using Windows Explorer (or its equivalent if you are not using Windows).
 This is the easiest way to find where your profile is stored.

 Thunderbird doesn't discover profiles by looking in the default location where profiles are stored; instead it uses the profiles.ini file to find what profiles exist and where they are stored.
 While it's possible to copy your profile somewhere and then edit that file to point to the profile, it's easy to make a mistake doing that.
 It's recommended that you instead use a little known feature of the profile manager to move the profile.

 Use the Profile Manager to move your profile

 These instructions will seem strange since there is no "move profile" or "register profile" button in the profile manager, but this isn't a mistake.
 When you press the "Create Profile" button and then browse to your profile's location, this does not do anything to your profile; it merely updates profiles.ini to point to that profile so that Thunderbird can find and use that profile.
 You could do the same thing by editing profiles.ini yourself, but it is very easy to make a mistake doing that.